Updated for tax year 2024.

 In general, here’s what the IRS looks for:

 - You have a diagnosed medical condition.
-If a physician diagnosed you with a medical condition and recommended an animal for treatment or mitigation, they likely qualify as a service animal.
+If a physician diagnosed you with a medical condition and recommended an animal for treatment or mitigation, then the animal likely qualify as a service animal.
 This can be true of a guide dog to help with your blindness or an animal that alerts you that a seizure is imminent.
 Always cover your bases and get your physician’s recommendation in writing — the IRS loves documentation.

 - Effectiveness of the treatment.
 Have you seen improvement or relief from the condition you’ve been treating since getting a service animal?
 Any records detailing this improvement can help bolster your case.
 Say, for example, you’ve kept a journal documenting your physical therapy progress and how the animal has played a pivotal supporting role in your mobility journey.
 That can be used to prove the effectiveness of treatment.